MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 ---
-title: "Connect to a Dynamics 365 for Customer Engagement apps instance using the Unified Service Desk for Dynamics 365 for Customer Engagement apps client | MicrosoftDocs"
+title: "Connect to a Dynamics 365 Customer Engagement apps instance using the Unified Service Desk for Dynamics 365 Customer Engagement apps client | MicrosoftDocs"
 description: "Learn how to connect to the Unified Service Desk solution using the Unified Service Desk client." ms.custom:
   - dyn365-USD, dyn365-admin